 Unfortunately, there’s no treatment that removes the carbon monoxide from your blood.
 You should never rely on a natural remedy to detox carbon monoxide, as they simply don’t work.
 All treatments revolve around giving your body more oxygen, and therefore more time to remove the toxin naturally before permanent damage sets in.
 This is why it is so important to prevent natural gas leaks and carbon monoxide poisoning—the damage can’t be reversed with anything but time.

 To protect yourself, you should install carbon monoxide detectors in your home and make sure they are in working order.
 You should also get any gas appliances in your home maintained.
 Lastly, if your sewers are in poor condition, they can also allow natural gas and other dangerous substances into your home.
-It’s wise to ensure your sewers are in good condition.
+It’s wise to ensure your sewers are in good condition by scheduling a video sewer inspection, and don’t forget to schedule a natural gas line repair at the first sign of trouble.